 Off-cuts are ideal for decorative elements in a contrasting stone, such as shelves, windowsills and splashbacks.
 They’re also a great choice for smaller elements, such as bathroom vanities, sink surrounds, table tops, hearths and even, in some cases, stair treads.
 Whether off-cuts are suitable for your project will depend on the exact details.
 Our design and technical teams are always happy to discuss options with you and you can visit our Surrey factory to view stone types and off-cuts in person.

 A final option is to use the off-cuts from your main piece to create matching elements in your home.
 For example, off-cuts from a kitchen worktop could be used to make matching shelves, splashbacks, windowsills or even a stone table top, lazy susan or cheese board!
 At Surrey Marble and Granite, we work on large-scale pieces, so in some cases, we may have to refer you on for very detailed work.

 Are off-cuts defective?

 No!
 Off-cuts are literally cut off pieces of stone.
 Each slab passes quality control at the supplier’s end and again when it reaches our factory.
-Our expert stoneworkers then cut out the main piece from the slab – this will typically be something large, such as a kitchen worktop.
-Off-cuts are those pieces that are leftover after the main piece has been finished.
+Our expert stoneworkers then cut out the main piece from the slab.
+This will typically be something large, such as a kitchen worktop.
+Off-cuts are those pieces that are left over after the main piece has been finished.
 We believe that not using off-cuts is wasteful, which is why we aim to find our off-cuts a good home in the right project.
 Doing so lowers the cost for the customer who bought the main piece, and whoever buys the off-cut.
-It’s like rolling out dough for biscuits – you don’t throw the dough away after you’ve stamped one cookie out: instead you fit in a few more shapes around the edge,
+It’s like rolling out the dough for biscuits – you don’t throw the dough away after you’ve stamped one cookie out: instead, you fit in a few more shapes around the edge.